djangbahevans/teleport/rfd/0192-oci-join.md

 types are).
 The node will [include and sign](https://github.com/oracle/oci-go-sdk/blob/c696c320af82270e0a2fc5324600c4902b907ecc/example/example_identity_test.go#L51-L59) the challenge from the auth server under the header `x-teleport-challenge`.
-- The node sends the signed headers, its region, and the common token request parameters to the auth server.
+- The node sends the signed headers and the common token request parameters to the auth server.
-- The auth server forwards the request to the Oracle API and verifies that the request succeeds.
+- The auth server extracts the instance's region from the signed headers to reconstruct the `authenticateClient` URL (found in the `keyID` field of the `Authorization` header, formatted as a JWT) and forwards the request to the Oracle API and verifies that the request succeeds.
 - The auth server maps the claims `opc-tenant`, `opc-compartment`, and `opc-instance` from the authenticateClient response to the instance's tenancy ID, compartment ID, and instance ID respectively.